tysian/wp-theme-cli/README.md

 ## Goal

-Generate PHP and SCSS files for
+Generate PHP and SCSS files for our ACF based WordPress theme

 ## How to start